 Special/Invited Session Proposals

-DAC seeks proposals for the Research Track Special Sessions, as well as the Engineering Tracks - Back-End Design, Front-End Design, Embedded Systems and IP.
+DAC seeks proposals for the Research Track Special Sessions.
 These sessions intend to highlight timely, visionary and emerging topics for the respective audience.

 - Information for Research Track Special Sessions is below.

 - DAC is committed to inclusion and diversity, and values the representation of varied viewpoints.
 Sessions are expected to represent the spectrum of diversity in the Electronic Design ecosystem.
 We strongly encourage sessions that embrace diversity, and are inclusive of regions, industries and organizations that make up our ecosystem.

 - For more information for Engineering Tracks Invited Sessions, reach out to the specific Track Chair (in the Contact Information section of this page)

 Special Sessions (Research Track): Special sessions are broad-interest sessions within the technical conference program like EDA, embedded systems, Cloud Computing, security, hardware/software design, machine learning and future interest areas etc. A key aspect of special sessions is that they should be broad interest, timely and informative, while not overlapping with the content of traditional research manuscripts.
 Accepted Special Sessions have the option of contributing papers or extended abstracts to be published in the DAC Proceedings.

 The submission deadline has passed.

 All Research Special Session suggestions should be submitted via the DAC website and include the required information indicated below.

 - Session Title: The title will be published in the conference program